pavlouk/reports_ece/README.md

 # Programming-Practice
-Miscellaneous source files that solve some algorithmic and numerical problems that I have encountered.
+Miscellaneous source files that solve some encountered algorithmic and numerical problems.